WHAT IS OT FOR KIDS?

 Occupational therapy focuses on three areas to support people to participate in every day activities:

-Person - to improve or maintain their level of physical, cognitive, emotional and social ability.
+Person - to improve or maintain their level of physical, sensory, cognitive, emotional and social ability.

 Environment - to manipulate or adapt the physical, sensory, social and learning environment.